 Structuring A Business Acquisition Or Merger

-We represent many clients who are buying or selling a business.
+We represent many clients throughout the state of Texas who are buying or selling a business.
 A change of control might relate to a desire of current owners to cash out, the need to diversify or raise equity capital, retirement or estate planning, or an opportunity to merge the prospects of a business with another.
 Combining operations might also improve channels of delivery for the businesses involved, helping them compete more effectively, or a company might excel further by teaming with another company’s management.

 How Will The Deal and the Ongoing Business Be Structured?